Don’t you hate it when you’re ready to source your next Amazon product but you cannot come up with any good product ideas? Same.

 10 Ideas Each Day

 “You have to come up with a new way of thinking.
-A new way of having ideas.
-A new way of interacting with the outside universe.
-You’re in crisis.
-Time to change.
+A new way of having ideas, a new way of interacting with the outside universe.
+You’re in crisis, it’s time to change.
 Time to become an IDEA MACHINE” – James Altucher

 James Altucher is a best-selling author, entrepreneur, and venture capitalist.
 Years ago, he found himself at rock bottom, so he started coming up with ideas to make a change.
 He would take his waiter’s pad, go to a cafe, and write down 10 ideas each day.
 Some were business ideas, some were book ideas, some were solutions to problems he faced.
 In doing this, James strengthened his “idea muscle,” and the results were twofold: he could always come up with ideas when he needed them, and he came up with some really good ideas.

 To help you brainstorm Amazon product ideas, I want to challenge you to strengthen your idea muscle.
 You’ll come up with good ideas, and after some time, you’ll be a more creative thinker.
 Sit down each day without distraction.
 Pick a category, and write down 10 product ideas.

 While this may seem easy, but you may discover that around number 6 or 7, your “brain starts to sweat,” as James puts it.
 Think about it: when you work out at the gym, the muscle-building comes after you’re comfortable.
 If you stop lifting the weight when it starts to hurt, you won’t see results.
 When you’re brainstorming, get past the difficulty and push yourself.
 And this is where you may find some of your golden nugget ideas.